IntermediateContent SEO

 How often should I update my content?

 It depends on the industry, but a general rule is to review content every 6-12 months to maintain its relevance.
+For fast-paced industries, more frequent reviews may be necessary to keep up with changes and user expectations.

 Can repurposed content help combat decay?

 Absolutely.
 Repurposing content allows you to refresh ideas in new formats and reach broader audiences.
+This can include turning blog posts into videos, infographics, or podcasts, which can attract different segments of your audience.

 Is content decay permanent?

 Not necessarily.
 With effective updates and optimization, decayed content can regain its position and performance.
+Regularly refreshing content with new insights, data, and SEO practices can restore its visibility and relevance.

 📚 Learn More About Content Decay